Michael Hout

+Hout has studied social inequality, religion, and politics using demographic methods.

+Much of his research concerns social mobility, with demographic analyses focused on revealing the social facts that block opportunity and create unfairness, while controlling the effects of confounding variables.

+His other work has examined changing occupational hierarchies and long-term trends associated with political polarization.

+He measured the decisive effect of education on social mobility and explored the persistent and evolving role of social class.
+His influential study of Ireland quantified the effects of factors including class, education, religion, and geography, and complicated the idea that industrialization is accompanied by reduction in inequality.

+Hout's sociological approach relies on detailed statistical analyses of large surveys and census data—in common with Otis Duncan and Peter Blau, and earlier Paul Lazarsfeld—and he is responsible for numerous methodological innovations.

+He has also published books that summarize and expand on the topics of his research in a more accessible style, including Following in Father's Footsteps: Social Mobility in Ireland, Inequality by Design: Cracking the Bell Curve Myth, The Truth about Conservative Christians: What They Think and What They Believe, and Century of Difference.

 Early life and career

 Michael Hout was born on May 14, 1950, in Pittsburgh, Pennsylvania, where his family was rooted in the local community.
 His father worked for 35 years as a bus driver for Greyhound, while his mother initially sold children’s shoes at a neighborhood shop before transitioning to an office role at an insurance company downtown.
 Hout grew up with three siblings, all of whom still reside in Pittsburgh.

 Hout initially planned to pursue a career in high school education, but his academic interests shifted during his undergraduate years at the University of Pittsburgh under the guidance of two professors: historian David Montgomery and sociologist Brian Vargus.
 In 1972, Hout graduated from the University of Pittsburgh with a bachelor’s degree in sociology and history.
 Hout was encouraged by Vargus to continue his academic journey in sociology at Indiana University Bloomington.

-At Indiana University Bloomington, Hout was mentored by scholars such as Phillips Cutright, David Knoke, Maurice Garnier, and George Bohrnstedt.
-These mentors helped him develop a passion for research and academic publishing.
-Hout received a master’s degree in sociology in 1973 and a doctorate in sociology in 1976 from Indiana University.
-In 1976, Hout joined the University of Arizona as an assistant professor in its sociology PhD program, where he gained mentorship from senior faculty members, including Dudley and Beverly Duncan and Stanley Lieberson.
-Further guidance from scholars like Andrew Greeley and Art Stinchcombe shaped his early academic career that influenced his professional path.
+He attended Indiana University and received his doctorate in sociology in 1976 under Phillips Cutright.